Release Playbook

 [doc] Add release notes v1.N.0

 Make sure that “Allow edits by maintainers” on the GitHub PR page is enabled (the checkbox is checked).
-Set label release notes: none.
+Set the labels release notes: none and status: defer ci to disable CI while notes-only updates are ongoing.

 • Try to avoid updating the release notes to refer to changes newer than the likely release, i.e., if you run --update on the morning you’re actually doing the release, be sure to pass the --target_commit= argument to avoid including commits that will not be part of the tag.